Sandra Cregg, Adult & Adolescent Counsellor BA(Hons) MBACP Accredited

 I am also an affiliate with Health Assured Employment Assistance Programme (EAP).

 If you need to cancel your session, I ask for a minimum of 24 hours’ notice or a charge for the full fee will be incurred.
-Sessions can be rescheduled by phone or email, and I would be happy to use Skype if it is not possible to reschedule during the same week.
+Sessions can be rescheduled by phone or email, and I would be happy to use Skype, Zoom, or the phone if it is not possible to reschedule during the same week.